Image fusion

-Why image fusion
+Motivation

 Multi sensor data fusion has become a discipline which demands more general formal solutions to a number of application cases.
 Several situations in image processing require both high spatial and high spectral information in a single image.
 This is important in remote sensing.
 However, the instruments are not capable of providing such information either by design or because of observational constraints.
 One possible solution for this is data fusion.

-Standard image fusion methods
+Methods

 Image fusion methods can be broadly classified into two groups – spatial domain fusion and transform domain fusion.

 The fusion methods such as averaging, Brovey method, principal component analysis (PCA) and IHS based methods fall under spatial domain approaches.
 Another important spatial domain fusion method is the high-pass filtering based technique.
 Here the high frequency details are injected into upsampled version of MS images.
 The disadvantage of spatial domain approaches is that they produce spatial distortion in the fused image.
 Spectral distortion becomes a negative factor while we go for further processing, such as classification problem.
 Spatial distortion can be very well handled by frequency-domain approaches on image fusion.
 The multiresolution analysis has become a very useful tool for analysing remote sensing images.
 The discrete wavelet transform has become a very useful tool for fusion.
 Some other fusion methods are also there, such as Laplacian pyramid based, curvelet transform based etc. These methods show a better performance in spatial and spectral quality of the fused image compared to other spatial methods of fusion.

 The images used in image fusion should already be registered.
 Misregistration is a major source of error in image fusion.
 Some well-known image fusion methods are: